 Since 1872, MSU students have had the choice of participating in a nationally affiliated Greek letter organization.
-Today, the Greek community is comprised of 53 (inter)nationally affiliated Greek letter organizations with a combined membership of over 3,100 students.
-For a list of recognized organizations see p.134.
+Today, the Greek community is comprised of 55 (inter)nationally affiliated Greek letter organizations with a combined membership of over 3,100 students.
+For a list of Greek constituent groups see p.134.